PPP Funder Terms

 - execution of all finance and security documents.

-Some documents and conditions more specific to PPP projects may be required such as
+Some documents and conditions more specific to PPP projects may be required, such as

 - copies of project documentations,

-- leases, licenses, relevant agreement,
+- leases, licenses, relevant agreements,

 - evidence of due authorisation,